-The first few speculative schemes helped to boost grade A availability by 1.1m sq ft in Q1, up to 11m sq ft.
-By Q3, this had dropped again to 8.9m sq ft, as a large amount of existing grade A buildings were taken up across the Midlands.
-Grade A availability increased again in Q4 to just over 9.8m sq ft as further speculative schemes were brought to the market.
+The first few speculative schemes helped to boost grade A availability by 0.10m sq m (1.1m sq ft) in Q1, up to 1.02m sq m (11m sq ft).
+By Q3, this had dropped again to 0.827m sq m (8.9m sq ft), as a large amount of existing grade A buildings were taken up across the Midlands.
+Grade A availability increased again in Q4 to just over 0.91m sq m (9.8m sq ft) as further speculative schemes were brought to the market.

 Usually, such high rates of grade A take-up would create a sharp decline in grade A availability.
 Indeed, this was the case across the East and West Midlands in Q3, where the regions' combined grade A availability dropped by 59% as indicated in Figure A19 above.
-However, with 85% of grade A take-up coming through build-to-suit deals and prelets, coupled with increased speculative development, grade A availability actually increased slightly by 87,000 sq ft over the year.
+However, with 85% of grade A take-up coming through build-to-suit deals and prelets, coupled with increased speculative development, grade A availability actually increased slightly by 8082 sq m (87,000 sq ft) over the year.